Empress Dowager Feng: The 485–486 Reform

 Together with Emperor Xiaowen, the Empress Dowager introduced two far-reaching policies.
 They were the "equal-field landholding system" and the "three-elder system".
-In the "equal-filed system" (juntian-zhi) implemented in 485, the state redistributed uncultivated land to commoners attached with obligations of tax duty in the forms of grain, cloth, and labor service.
+In the "equal-field system" (juntian-zhi) implemented in 485, the state redistributed uncultivated land to commoners attached with obligations of tax duty in the forms of grain, cloth, and labor service.
 Under this policy, each household was entitled to lands proportional to its labor power.
 Specifically, two types of land with tenure were granted to a household: the first was open land for crop cultivation (40 mu) for each adult male in the household, and half those amounts for females which was returnable after the recipient reached a specific advanced age or died.
 The second was the land to support textile production (10 or 20 mu), with the same gender distribution principle as open land in one of two forms, namely, "mulberry lands" in silk-producing areas, and "hemp lands" in regions where sericulture was impractical.
 Mulberry land was inheritable because of the long-term investment and care mulberry orchards required.
 Households possessing slaves and plow oxen were entitled to larger allocations.
 The open land allocations would be doubled or tripled in areas where the land was less fertile or the population sparse.
 Sale of these land grants was forbidden, although subleasing was possible under some circumstances.
 Land allocations would be adjusted annually to account for changes in household wealth.

 Another policy was the establishment of the three-elders system (sanzhang-zhi) in 486.
 This policy was introduced to compile accurate population registers and enhance state control of the village population.
 Under this system, five households were to make up one neighborhood (li), headed by one neighborhood elder (linzhang) while five neighborhoods were grouped into a village and headed by one village elder (lizhang).
 Finally, over five villages, there was one ward elder (dangzhang).
 The three elders, appointed by the government, were responsible for detecting and re-registering population that fell otherwise outside of state accounts, requisitioning corvee labor, military conscripts, and taxes, and taking care of the poor and orphaned under their jurisdiction.
 This policy significantly bolstered the dynasty's control over the common people.

 Empress Dowager Feng's reforms substantially increased agricultural production and tax receipts in the long run.
 They also weakened the economic power of local aristocrats who sheltered residents under their control living in fortified villages that scattered across the rural landscape of the northern China from taxation.
 Since the reforms, the Northern Wei dynasty had doubled the registered population to more than 5 million households.

 These institutional infrastructures built by the Empress Dowager and Emperor Xiaowen survived the fall of the dynasty and laid the foundation for China's eventual unification in 589 AD under the Sui dynasty.